 If you do not know an application number, you will also have the options of searching by a full or partial address or by a ward or part of an authority’s area.
-If you don’t know the local authority area but have a postcode, there is a useful tool at: https://www.gov.uk/search-register-planning-decisions which might help you find an application.
-Many authorities also allow you to use online mapping to find applications in addition to the ‘standard’ method using a reference number/address.
-Additionally, authorities often publish weekly lists of applications recently received – which might also help you to find a particular development proposal.
+If you don’t know the local authority but have a postcode, you can search the register of planning decisions to help you find an application.

 - site location – usually the address and sometimes also an OS grid reference